 If a course does not have a grade plan assigned and the course should count towards student course credit totals, correct the problem in Edit Course Sections operation found in Vision SIS: School Configuration > Editing > Course Sections.
 Locate the section of the course and then select the appropriate grade plan.
 Save your changes.

-The Grade column of the log shows the grades considered toward this credit calculation.
-If the grade for this marking term IS NOT shown, then the operation did not consider the grade toward this course credit calculation.
+The Grade column of the log shows the grades the operation considered towards this credit calculation.
+If the grade for this marking term IS NOT shown, then the operation did not consider the grade towards this course credit calculation.
 This means one of two things:

 (2) A substitution sequence was not selected for this particular grade field.

-Verify the results in the credits column of the log and the student course credit totals (at the bottom of the credits column).
+Verify the results in the credits column in the log and the student course credit totals (at the bottom of the credits column).

 If the credits for the course are shown as zero, look at the Details column for an explanation.
 Typical reasons are as follows:

 - Empty grade field.
-MMS does not calculate course credits for an empty grade field.
+The operation does not calculate course credits for an empty grade field.
 For the current marking term, make sure the student does not have missing grades.
 Note: You do not need to be concerned about empty grades in marking terms that have yet to occur.

 - Is the grade is considered a non-credit grade?
-Non-credit grades are set as NC in the P/F/NC column in the Edit Valid Grades List currently found in Generations.
+Non-credit grades are set to NC in the P/F/NC column in the Edit Valid Grades List found in Generations.